subham008/OneLang/README.md

    * can be interpret , compiled

-   * large set of  available compiled target as we use LLVM (e.g x86,x86_64,arm , aarch,thump,risc,wasm and many more that you may never heard of) .  for more details follow this link https://llvm.org/docs/CompilerWriterInfo.html
+   * large set of  available compiled target as we use [LLVM](https://llvm.org/) (e.g x86,x86_64,arm , aarch,thump,risc,wasm and many more that you may never heard of) .

-   * own build tool and package library inpired by rust cargo(https://doc.rust-lang.org/cargo/commands/cargo-build.html) and crates(https://crates.io/)
+   * own build tool and package library inpired by rust [cargo](https://doc.rust-lang.org/cargo/commands/cargo-build.html) and [crates](https://crates.io/)

    * modern features